dderevjanik/agescx-js/README.md

 ![Travis](https://travis-ci.com/dderevjanik/agescx-js.svg?token=4Xa5bKD1752yZy67EZmR&branch=master)

-Age of empires 2 scenario de/compress module for NodeJs or Browser
+Age of empires 2 scenario de/compress module for node and browser

 ![BigLogo](http://dderevjanik.github.io/agescx/img/aoe2-mediavel-small.jpg)

 ## About

-Is set of tools and utilities to work with `.scx` files.
+Set of tools and utilities to work with `.scx` files.

 The main reason, why was this project created, is lack of functionality, which AoE2 in-game editor offers.
 You can't access scenario programmaticaly via some API.
 Also, scripts (triggers) in AoE2 are pretty useless, because you have to handle a thousends of them when you're creating a big scenario with RPG element.
-Also, after some time, scripts are become more-like spaghetty code.
+But after some time, triggers become more-like spaghetty code.
 That means you're not sure, which trigger is not needed, you have to click through all of them to find out.
 AgeScxJS doesn't solve this problem, but you can use Javascript to create your own script language.
 You can also generate scenarios programmaticaly (mazzes, convert bitmap images,